 The notation assigned to MSC Grandiosa is further proof that MSC Cruises is implementing an industry-leading health and safety protocol

-MSC Cruises bolstered its industry-leading health and safety credentials by obtaining the Biosafe Ship additional class notation assigned by the classification society RINA to its flagship MSC Grandiosa, which is currently operating in the Mediterranean.
+bolstered its industry-leading health and safety credentials by obtaining the Biosafe Ship additional class notation assigned by the classification society RINA to its flagship MSC Grandiosa

 RINA had previously verified that the MSC Cruises health and safety protocol met the European Maritime Safety Agency (EMSA) and European Centre for Disease Prevention and Control (ECDC) Joint Guidance, which incorporates additional health standards including those from the EU Healthy Gateways Joint Action.
 This verification that the protocol is aligned with the guidance of the two key European authorities was a crucial part of the process to enable the August restart of operations in the Mediterranean.

 The Biosafe Ship, achieved by MSC Grandiosa, is a goal-based and voluntary notation that certifies that the ship is equipped with systems, components and has a layout and operational procedures that reduce infection risk.